 Certainty has such a strong place in politics not just because it serves as the preferred foundation/platform from which to act, but also because certainty supports and drives the belief that any such choice to act can be superlative, i.e., serve as the best or superior or optimal course of action.

 A key part of the challenge of a politics of uncertainty is to insist superior and superlative are still achievable, and not in a diminished sense of the economist’s “second best.”
 The challenge is to show, with and through examples, where superlative and best are not only really-existing in the midst uncertainty, but also how uncertainty’s superlative and best are better than so many of certainty’s counterparts.

-To that end, we obviously need to identify and underscore how uncertainty and its cognates, like experimentation, have led to positive–sometimes very positive–outcomes.
-Each of us probably has our own examples of this.
+Each of us probably has our own examples.
 Three additional pathways ahead are, I feel, under-acknowledged and deserve further consideration:

 - The first is to underscore how certainty can truly mislead, whatever your starting point, as in: Francois Jacob, Nobel Laureate, reflecting that “Our breakthrough was the result of ‘night science’: a stumbling, wandering exploration of the natural world that relies on intuition as much as it does on the cold, orderly logic of ‘day science’”.
 As in: Nothing quite smacks of certainty as do habits, inhibitions and defense mechanisms.
 As in: We all know of revered ideals that ended in irrelevance.
 As in: Humans are never fully in the present; we are ourselves now, but reserve other of our intermittent selves for later action.
 As in: When in doubt, make the puzzle bigger.